Using Mathematica for Quantum Mechanics: A Student's Manual: one particle in several dimensions 1 3DBEC Bose--Einstein condensate in 3D

-The ground state of this dimensionless non-linear Hamiltonian of \autoref{eq:BEC3DHam2} can be found by three-dimensional imaginary-time propagation, starting from (almost) any arbitrary state.
-Here we assemble a Mathematica function \mm{groundstate} which, given an initial state \mm{psi0} and an imaginary time step \mm{db}, propagates until the state is converged to the ground state.
+The ground state of the non-linear Hamiltonian of \autoref{eq:BEC3DHam} can be found by three-dimensional imaginary-time propagation, starting from (almost) any arbitrary state.
+Here we assemble a Mathematica function \mm{groundstate} that, given an imaginary time step $\ddd{\delta}{\beta}$, propagates a random initial state until the state is converged to the ground state.

-First we define the dimensionless parameters of the problem.
-We will be considering $N=1000$ $^{87}$Rb atoms in a magnetic trap with trap frequencies $\omega_x=2\pi\times115\,\text{Hz}$ and $\omega_y=\omega_z=2\pi\times540\,\text{Hz}$.
-The $^{87}$Rb atoms are assumed to be in the $\ket{F=1,M_F=1}$ hyperfine ground state, where their $s$-wave scattering length is $a_s=100.4a_0$ (with $a_0=52.9177\,\text{pm}$ the Bohr radius). \begin{mathematica} ¤mathin With[{m = Quantity["86.909187 u"], ¤mathnl a = Quantity["10 um"], ¤mathnl wx = 2 Pi Quantity["115 Hz"], ¤mathnl wy = 2 Pi Quantity["540 Hz"], ¤mathnl wz = 2 Pi Quantity["540 Hz"], ¤mathnl as = Quantity["100.4 a0"], ¤mathnl ¤texthbar = Quantity["¤texthbar"]}, ¤mathnl Ox = m wx a^2/(Pi ¤texthbar); ¤mathnl Oy = m wy a^2/(Pi ¤texthbar); ¤mathnl Oz = m wz a^2/(Pi ¤texthbar); ¤mathnl g = 8 as/(Pi a);] \end{mathematica}